The Best Gym Workout Plan For Gaining Muscle

 Progressive overload

-Progressive overload is one of the most important principles of strength training.
-Our bodies are great at adapting to stimulus, so if we repeatedly do the same number of reps and sets with the same weight, we will plateau.
+Progressive overload is one of the most important principles of a strength training program.
+Our bodies are great at adapting to stimulius, so if we repeatedly do the same number of reps and sets with the same weight, we will plateau.
 Progressive overload involves increasing the difficulty of an exercise over time, either by increasing the weight, reps, depth, or intensity (by slowing down the tempo, for example).

 For hypertrophy, what this might look like is doing 10kg for 3 sets of 8 reps one week, 10 reps, the week after, and 12 reps the week after, and then increasing to a weight you can only manage for 8 reps and repeating the process.